MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Methodology

-Note that the TSDA block transforms variable-length token sequences into fixed-length representations through its token-sparse attention mechanism.
-This design is input-length-agnostic—its trainable parameters depend solely on the predefined queries number $K$ and dimension $D$ rather than input length $L$ — enabling parameter sharing across inputs of arbitrary lengths while ensuring robust generalization and computational stability.
-We utilize TSDA blocks to capture multi-granularity and multi-channel correlations in the subsequent sections.
+where $\mathbf{H}^{\text {sparse}} \in \mathbb{R}^{Q \times D}$ retains $Q$ tokens and $Q \ll L$, aiming to preserve critical features and eliminate irrelevant information, reducing computation.
+Note that TSDA block transforms variable-length sequences into fixed-length representations via token-sparse attention.
+This design is input-length-agnostic—its trainable parameters depend solely on the predefined queries number $Q$ and dimension $D$ — enabling parameter sharing across inputs of arbitrary lengths and ensuring computational stability.